 Confirm that the pressure regulator is set appropriately for the catalyst sample.
 Verify that the load control valve and the pressure valve are both open.
 Then, close the bleed valve and monitor the assembly as the load block rises to the set pressure.

-Authors: Are these valves controlled manually or with software?
+Authors: Are these valves controlled manually or with software? manually

 Allow the sample to equilibrate at the set pressure for 60 seconds.
 Then, open the bleed valve and close the pressure valve to release the pressure.